 Both the grocery and QSR options have one key thing in common — speed.
 No matter where they’re shopping, consumers place great value on a customer experience that’s fast and painless.

-While the use of touch screens and mobile ordering are already on the rise, other technologies, like mobile POS and voice-activated ordering are also starting to gain traction.
+The use of touch screens and mobile ordering are already on the rise.
+At the same time other technologies, like mobile POS and voice-activated ordering are also starting to gain traction.

 For example, Chobani uses their mobile POS to take orders, helping to shorten wait times.
 As a result, sales have increased by 40%.

-Everything from inventory control, labor costs and product orders to kitchen technology and WiFi- and Bluetooth-enabled equipment that syncs with smartphones and POS systems can be automated, saving time and money.
+Everything from inventory control, labor costs and product orders to kitchen technology and WiFi- and Bluetooth-enabled equipment that syncs with smartphones and POS systems can be automated.
+This saves time and money.